Franke Fellows 2021-2022

 FRANKE underGRADUATE FELLOWS

-Franke Undergraduate Fellows develop their independent research projects within the Kaplan Institute; receive mentorship in fall and winter through the Senior Humanities Seminar, taught by Cynthia Nazarian (French and Italian, Comparative Literary Studies); and present their work at the Future Directions Forum in spring 2021.
+Franke Undergraduate Fellows develop their independent research projects within the Kaplan Institute; receive mentorship in fall and winter through the Senior Humanities Seminar, taught by Jessica Winegar (Director of the Kaplan Institute and Professor in Anthropology and Middle East and North African Studies); and present their work at the Future Directions Forum in spring 2022.